indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 	- If you wish to upgrade one of the Lv.10 Ancient Gear to Ultimate Ancient Gear, you will need the corresponding piece of Divine Holy Beast gear and 20 Fanronkou
 		- Divine Holy Beast gear is the upgrade after Radiant Holy Beast Lv.5.
 In order to craft it, you need to acquire a Divine Crystal from FDG, which is a rare drop from Fanglongmon.
 		- The only difference between the non-Ultimate Ancient Gear and the Ultimate Ancient Gear is that Ultimate Ancient Gear does not require Number Change Stones as the numbers are always at max.
 However, the Spiral Mountain dungeon gear *does* require Ultimate Ancient Gear.
+	- You can craft FDG/FDG SSS passes by using 100 Yin and Yang Spirit at the Renamon NPC in D-Terminal.
+Yin and Yang Spirit can be farmed at any mob on the Versandi Terminal map.

 **Fanglongmon's Ancient Gear/Fanglongmon's Ultimate Ancient Gear is the hard bottleneck between the beginning of midgame and the rest of the game (Until the Spiral Mountain dungeons).
 It is highly recommended to complete your fang gear grind before pressing forward any further.**